ibpdas/valueline/README.md

 > - **User satisfaction** tends to move more slowly because it depends on behaviour, trust and consistent adoption across many teams.
 > - **Public good impact** takes longest to show because it relies on whole-system alignment and sustained use of evidence over time.
 >
-> The **ValueLine** model makes these pacing differences explicit so expectations stay realistic.
+> **ValueLine** model makes these pacing differences explicit so expectations stay realistic.

 ---